una-dinosauria/Rayuela.jl/README.md

 This is not a production-ready library -- if you are looking for something like that, maybe look at [faiss](https://github.com/facebookresearch/faiss).
-Do note that the methods implemented by faiss and Rayuela.jl are almost entire orthogonal, and that the libraries are distributed under different licenses.
+Do note that the methods implemented by faiss and Rayuela.jl are almost entire orthogonal, ~~and that the libraries are distributed under different licenses~~ as of May 27 2019, FAISS is MIT licensed.

 Rayuela implements the main contributions that I made to this problem during my PhD at [UBC](https://cs.ubc.ca), as well as multiple baselines for MCQ.